-It doesn’t matter what type of business you run, paying bills is almost certain to be a core component of what you do.
-You have to keep the business running and that almost certainly means paying out 3rd parties and vendors and clients.
+It doesn’t matter what type of business you run; paying bills is almost certain to be a core component of what you do.
+You have to keep the business running, and that almost certainly means paying out 3rd parties, vendors, and clients.
 People don’t work for free.
 That’s why accounts payable is so incredibly important to a small business.

-Many small businesses decide to go this road on their lonesome.
-Like so many startups, everyone wants to save money and the easiest way to save money initially is to just do as much as you can yourself.
+Many small businesses opt to take this route independently.
+Like so many startups, everyone wants to save money, and the easiest way to save money initially is to just do as much as you can yourself.
 I’ll admit, this has been the story of my life.
 However, times do change.
 Your business grows.
 And after a while, it might make less sense to do it all yourself.

 Paying off short-term debts in a timely fashion is key to running a professional business.
-Paying suppliers and paying creditors timely and professionally is what keeps your business trucking along.
+Paying suppliers and creditors in a timely and professional manner is crucial for maintaining a smooth business operation.

 This is when you might consider an accounts payable services company.
-In the end, doing it all yourself is a headache and it may take away from you carrying out more productive duties.
-Your company is going to grow in slower fashion if you are bogged down paying vendors and constantly worrying if you payout methods are secure.
+In the end, doing it all yourself can be a headache, and it may detract from your ability to carry out more productive tasks.
+Your company will grow at a slower pace if you are bogged down by paying vendors and constantly worrying about the security of your payout methods.

 Accounts Payable Job Description

-The job of the accounts payable department is to essentially make sure all vendors and recurring bills are paid.
+The primary responsibility of the accounts payable department is to ensure that all vendors and recurring bills are paid.
 Your company’s reputation is at stake when it comes to your reliability in paying on time.
 Vendors who don’t get paid often end up pulling their services or working less hard.
-You always want to make sure your accounts payable department is in strict adherence to a high ethical ground.
+You always want to make sure your accounts payable department is in strict adherence to high ethical standards.

-In the end, the job of accounts payable is to be a timely payout machine.
-Organization and professionalism are at the top of the list in terms of what small businesses look for from an employee.
-If you are unorganized or don’t have some education in accounting, this isn’t likely to be your area.
+Ultimately, the primary role of accounts payable is to ensure timely payouts.
+Organization and professionalism are at the top of the list for what small businesses look for in an employee.
+If you are unorganized or don’t have any education in accounting, this isn’t likely to be your area.
 You need to have good math skills to calculate your accounts payable turnover ratio.

 Accounts Payable Check Fraud

-For any accounts, payable department worth their weight in salt, preventing check fraud is a priority.
-Check fraud remains one of the more lucrative ventures for criminals looking to fleece the system.
-If your business checks aren’t secure, you are putting at risk your business’ finances.
-Too many small businesses think that check fraud is a thing of the past, but this ancient art is thriving more today than it ever has.
+For any accounts payable department worth its weight in salt, preventing check fraud is a priority.
+Check fraud remains one of the most lucrative ventures for criminals seeking to exploit the system.
+If your business checks aren’t secure, you are putting your business’s finances at risk.
+Many small businesses believe that check fraud is a thing of the past, but this ancient art is thriving more today than it ever has.

 This is because people still use checks.
-It is a myth to believe that checks are the way of dinosaurs.
-Checks remain a highly convenient and secure way to transfer money.
-But no different than using a credit or debit card, if that check is handled or printed in an insecure manner, it becomes a liability.
+It is a myth to believe that checks are a thing of the past.
+Checks remain a highly convenient and secure method for transferring money.
+But no different than using a credit or debit card; if that check is handled or printed in an insecure manner, it becomes a liability.

 Accounts Payable vs. Accounts Receivable

-Accounts receivable is the portion of the company that takes in payments that are owed to the company, as opposed to paying out vendors owed by the company.
+Accounts receivable is the portion of the company that collects payments owed to it, as opposed to paying out to vendors to whom the company owes.

-In the end, accounts payable should be looked at with the exact same seriousness every other department is looked at with.
-Unfortunately, too many small businesses simply don’t see accounts payable as a wing of the company that can contribute to profits, so they tend to overlook its impact.
+Ultimately, accounts payable should be viewed with the same seriousness as every other department.
+Unfortunately, many small businesses fail to recognize accounts payable as a key component of the company that can contribute to profits, and therefore tend to overlook its impact.
 All highly successful companies run a tight ship when it comes to accounts payable.
 I can tell you that speaking from experience, you want that portion of your business to be as professional and secure as possible.

 Hiring for the accounts payable department isn’t as easy as it sounds.
-With so many people attempting to make technical changes, it can sometimes be difficult to figure out who knows the field.
+With so many people attempting to make technical changes, it can sometimes be challenging to determine who truly understands the field.
 Sure, some places prefer to hire and train because it benefits them to teach someone “their way.”

-However, if you are a company looking to hire someone with experience, you need to know how to figure out how experienced they are.
-Clearly, doing background checks, potentially credit checks and calling references is a great start.
-Look, background checks and credit checks are essential in determining if this is the person you want working on your finances.
-Calling references, as mundane and predictable as it may seem, is smart business as well.
+However, if you are a company looking to hire someone with experience, you need to know how to determine their level of experience.
+Clearly, conducting background checks, which may include credit checks, and verifying references, is a good starting point.
+Look, background checks and credit checks are essential in determining whether this is the person you want handling your finances.
+Calling references, as mundane and predictable as it may seem, is also a smart business move.
 Sure, most references are told prior by the job candidate to say nice things.
-However, the candidate will surely, in such cases, find out you called.
+However, the candidate will surely find out that you called in such cases.
 The accounts payable game is a great business.
 It shows you care.
-It shows you are looking and pay attention to detail.
+It shows you are looking and paying attention to detail.
 It also shows you are professional.

 Once you have moved past all of that, it will be down to the interview.
-Whether that is accomplished initially over the phone or in person, you need to have some right questions to ask.
-As an accounts payable outsourcing services we have lots of experience in interviewing and hiring the best accounts payable employees.
+Whether that is accomplished initially over the phone or in person, you need to have the right questions to ask.
+As an accounts payable outsourcing service, we have extensive experience in interviewing and hiring top-notch accounts payable employees.

 Here are a few questions that can help you find the right employee.

 This is one of the most important questions you will ask.
-This gives you insight into the job candidate’s perception of the job’s details and workflow.
+This provides insight into the job candidate’s understanding of the job’s details and workflow.
 This will give you an indication as to how easily this person will fit into your system.
-It also opens up the dialogue between yourself and the job candidate.
-Starting with this question means learning a lot about the candidate and fast.
+It also opens up the dialogue between you and the job candidate.
+Starting with this question means learning a lot about the candidate quickly.

 I mean, you shouldn’t have to ask, but you need to.
 Don’t assume the core knowledge pool is covered.
 Find questions, such as the ones written above, which pertain directly to the field.
 It never hurts.
 You might end up sadly surprised.